oovm/wechat-sdk/README.md

 `live2d.ts` provides a focused model runtime instead of wrapping a general-purpose scene graph.
 It owns model loading, CPU evaluation, rendering, interaction, and host integration while keeping the public entry point small.

-> [!IMPORTANT]
-> The project does not load the official obfuscated Live2D runtime.
-Model execution is implemented in readable TypeScript and rendered through browser-native graphics APIs.

 ## ✨ Highlights

 - Pure TypeScript runtime with no native addon requirement.